jeffpk62/speech-to-text-icp/index.md

 {{site.data.keyword.speechtotextshort}}: Customer Care is ideal for clients who need to extract high-quality speech transcripts from call center audio.
 Clients in industries such as financial services, healthcare, insurance, and telecommunication often need to develop cloud-native applications but are regulated or limited in their adoption of public cloud offerings.
 The service allows such clients to build on-premises applications for customer care, customer voice, agent assistance, and other solutions.

-For information about installing and configuring {{site.data.keyword.speechtotextshort}}: Customer Care on {{site.data.keyword.cloud_notm}} Private, see [Installing and configuring the service](/docs/services/speech-to-text-icp/install-config.html).
+For information about installing and configuring {{site.data.keyword.speechtotextshort}}: Customer Care on {{site.data.keyword.icpfull}}, see [Installing and configuring the service](/docs/services/speech-to-text-icp/install-config.html).

 {{site.data.keyword.speechtotextshort}}: Customer Care is an on-premises version of the public {{site.data.keyword.speechtotextfull}} service.
 For information about the {{site.data.keyword.speechtotextshort}} service on the public {{site.data.keyword.cloud_notm}}, see [About {{site.data.keyword.speechtotextshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/services/speech-to-text/index.html#about){: new_window}.
 {: note}